Baronchibuikem/HealthData/README.md

 Key Functionalities:

-    An authentication system(Registration, Login and Logout) customized for 2 different type of users A dynamically generated form where authenticated users can submit their health details voluntarily A drop down filter functionality that allows any user to filter through available keywords Series of dynamic table that displays users health details while restricting access to the users registered as patients
+    An authentication system(Registration, Login and Logout) customized for 2 different type of users.
+    A dynamically generated form where authenticated users can submit their health details voluntarily.
+    A drop down filter functionality that allows any user to filter through available keywords.
+    Series of dynamic table that displays users health details while restricting access to the users registered as patients.

 On the navbar:

     MedStatistics shows the statistics across different users and can be further processed and analuzed to tell a story, it also has drop filter functionalities.
     MedStore is a restricted view, only accessible to admin users and health workers and shows complete health details of all our users.
     Medform shows a form that only authenticated users can fill inorder to help the platform keep documenting data for future educational/research/support purposes.

 To run this web application: